microsoft/PowerPlatformConnectors/Create Asset - Oxmaint/readme.md

 The connector supports the following operations:

 ### Create Asset
 Allows users to create a new Asset within the Oxmaint system.
-Which will help him to
+Which will help him to do operations in oxmaint like maintenance, inspection etc.

 ## Obtaining Credentials
 * Visit https://oxmaint.com